 Rice.
 9.1.

-Abdominal aortic plexus located in the abdominal cavity on the anterior and lateral surfaces of the abdominal part of the aorta.
-It is the largest plexus of the autonomic nervous system.
-It is formed by several large prevertebral sympathetic nodes, branches of the large and small internal nerves approaching them, numerous nerve trunks and branches extending from the nodes.
-The main nodes of the abdominal aortic plexus are paired celiac and aortorenal and unpaired superior mesenteric nodes.
+Abdominal aortic plexus located in the abdominal cavity on the anterior and lateral surfaces of the abdominal aorta.
+This is the largest plexus of the autonomic nervous system.
+It is formed by several large prevertebral sympathetic ganglia, branches of the greater and lesser splanchnic nerves approaching them, and numerous nerve trunks and branches extending from the nodes.
+The main nodes of the abdominal aortic plexus are paired pregnant And aortorenal and unpaired superior mesenteric nodes.
 As a rule, postganglionic sympathetic fibers depart from them.
 Numerous branches extend from the celiac and superior mesenteric nodes in different directions, like the rays of the sun.
 This explains the old name of the plexus - "solar plexus".

 Parasympathetic nervous system